8ctopus/php-gtag/README.md

 Experimental Google Analytics 4 gtag.js php implementation for server side tracking.

+## update

+Google updated its cookies at the start of May 2025.
+I've added support for the new cookie format and it appears to work.
+You will need to upgrade to 0.4.x.

 ## why?

 Google Analytics 4 measurement protocol is limited in what it can measure.